 Senator Shaheen knows that small businesses are the engine of New Hampshire’s economy – and that’s why she chose to serve on the Senate Small Business Committee.
-Over 96 percent of New Hampshire’s employers are small businesses.
-To put this in perspective, New Hampshire has enough small business employees to fill up Fenway Park almost six times.
+Nearly 99 percent of New Hampshire’s employers are small businesses, and they deserve every resource possible to engage and compete in the U.S. and global economy.

 Helping Small Businesses Export

-Senator Shaheen has been a leader in helping New Hampshire businesses sell their products and services to international markets and find new markets.
+Senator Shaheen has been a leader in helping New Hampshire businesses sell their products and services to international markets.
 She was the first New Hampshire Governor to lead a trade delegation outside of North America.

-In the Senate, Senator Shaheen has continued her efforts to help small businesses export.
-She sponsored legislation to strengthen Small Business Administration programs that help small businesses access foreign markets.
-This legislation, which provides more access to export loans and counseling programs, was included in the Small Business Jobs Act that became law in 2010.
-As the chairman of the Senate Foreign Relations Subcommittee on European Affairs, she convened a hearing to explore how to enhance trade with Europe.
-She is also the cosponsor of legislation to reauthorize and strengthen the Overseas Private Investment Corporation, which helps U.S. businesses invest overseas and promotes economic development in new and emerging markets.
+In the Senate, Shaheen has continued her efforts to help small businesses export.
+She sponsored legislation to strengthen Small Business Administration programs that help small businesses access international markets.
+This legislation, which provides expanded access to export loans and counseling programs, was included in the Small Business Jobs Act that became law in 2010.
+That same year, Shaheen helped create the State Trade Expansion Program (STEP) as a pilot program to help small businesses enter new markets, access export financing and attend trade missions.
+The program was fully authorized by Senator Shaheen’s small business trade amendment, which was signed into law in 2016.

 Small Business Innovation – Helping Entrepreneurs Grow

 Senator Shaheen believes America’s future lies in maintaining the cutting edge in science and technology, creating new jobs in new industries, and giving older industries the tools they need to compete in the global marketplace.